elugens/hello-javascript/docs/additional-questions/binary-data-files/arraybuffer-binary-arrays.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The primary binary object is ArrayBuffer which refers to a fixed-length contiguous memory area (blocks of memory).
+  <div><strong>Interview Response:</strong> The primary binary object is ArrayBuffer, a fixed-length contiguous memory area (blocks of memory).
 It is an array of bytes, often referred to as a "byte array" in other languages.
 You cannot directly manipulate the contents of an ArrayBuffer; instead, you create one of the typed array objects or a DataView object representing the buffer in a specific format and use that to read and write the contents of the buffer.
 The ArrayBuffer() constructor creates a new ArrayBuffer of the given length in bytes.
-You can also get an array buffer from existing data.
+You can also process array buffer with pre-filled data.
+ArrayBuffer is the main object, the root of everything.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />